ProJobless/Charme/web/readme.md

 ## Version

 Warning: This version is for preview only.
-This version is not stable and misses necessary functions like encrpytion and privacy control.
+This version is not stable and misses essential functions like encrpytion and privacy control.
-We plan to release a stable version in summer 2014.
+We plan to release a stable version in 2014.

 ## Installation